kanso/bootstrap/README.md

 # Kanso Bootstrap

-This package allows you to quickly start using bootstrap in your Kanso project.
+This package allows you to quickly start using (twitter bootstrap)[http://twitter.github.com/bootstrap/] in your Kanso project.
 It currently packages the 2.0-wip branch.

 ## Install